Speech Pathology Week 2019

-Speech Pathology Week seeks to promote the speech pathology profession and the work done by speech pathologists with the more than 1.1 million Australians who have a communication or swallowing disorder that impacts on their daily life.
+Speech Pathology Week seeks to promote the speech pathology profession and the work done by speech pathologists with the more than 1.2 million Australians who have a communication disability that impacts on their daily life.

 Communication is a basic human right and Speech Pathology Week seeks to promote this fact.

-The theme for Speech Pathology Week in 2018 is: Communication access is communication for all!
+The theme for Speech Pathology Week in 2019 is: Communicating with confidence!

 Tips for successful communication*

 - Always treat the person with the communication disability with dignity and respect

 - Be welcoming and friendly